grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Percy's eyes snapped up to the ship-to-ship.
 It was not the voice of Hemi or Shakes.

-"Sylvia... are you leaving me to die a second time?"
+"Sylvia...are you leaving me to die a second time?"
 The voice came riding on a background of wailing klaxons, creaking metal, and shouting men.

 Sylvia slowly reached a hand up to take the mic.
 She thumbed the transmitter. "...Owen? ...But how?"

 "How?
 You mean: _how_ am I still alive?
 You _left_ me alive, remember?"
 The radio went silent for a few seconds, then the transmission resumed.
 "You _knew_ I was alive.
 You heard me banging on the hull, I'm sure of it.
 You left me on the sail of the _Prospect_, and you dove out from under me --- thinking there was no way I could survive.

 "And I would have died in that storm, just as you expected.
-Probably within a matter of minutes --- except by sheer luck I washed aboard the deck of the _Grackle_. ...Unlike you, they opened the hatch when they heard banging."
+Probably within a matter of minutes --- except by sheer luck I washed aboard the deck of the _Grackle_...
+Unlike you, they opened the hatch when they heard banging."

 Percy could hear Owen breathing heavily into the mic.
 She squeezed the mic in her hand.
 "Owen, why didn't you just say something?
 Why didn't you raise us on the ship-to-ship earlier?
 We could have done something to get you off the _Grackle_."